-Moving goods between the UK and European Union (EU) countries will understandably become more complicated following Brexit, as will moving goods through EU countries en route for another country.
+Following the end of the Brexit transition period, from 1 January 2021, moving goods between Great Britain (England, Scotland and Wales) and European Union (EU) countries will understandably become more complicated, as will moving goods through EU countries en-route for another country.

-How will Brexit affect freight forwarding?
-Read on to find out.
+How will the end of the Brexit transition period affect freight forwarding?
+Read on to find out – this article covers the following topics:

 What is freight forwarding?